-The first SEUCK compo was hosted by someone called AKIRA, who hosted
+The first SEUCK compo was hosted by AKIRA, who hosted

 Shmups.com, at the time.
 Since time was a major issue, and (should I

-have remembered correctly) the author lost interest in the
+have remembered this correctly).
+The author lost interest in the

 I was given kind permission to host the SEUCK compo.
 The SEUCK compo